ska-telescope/ska-tango-images/README.md

 The documentation will then be available at `0.0.0.0:8000` and any usage examples can be copied from there and they should use the locally built images.

+### Catalogue examples

-Some of the examples require a `TANGO_HOST` to run.
+Some of the examples in the catalogue require a `TANGO_HOST` to run.
 There is a docker compose file at test/compose.yaml which will spin up a `TANGO_HOST` at `localhost:10000`.
 To use it run the following from the test directory:

 ```shell